MossyJossy/Capstone-DnD-Monsters/README.md

 ### Prediction

 Finally, using the stats of a Home-brew Monster created on the D&D Beyond tool, the model was able to then predict and therefore calculate what it's CR should be.

+Originally, this Home-brew Monster was created from a template of an existing official Monster, which is something that you can choose to do on D&D Beyond.
+Many of it's characteristics were altered, and therefore the CR was also adjusted to what was thought to be an appropriate level of 10.
 ![CR_prediction](images/CR_prediction.png)

 The Challenge Rating for this Monster was found to be 14, which was 4 levels higher than initially thought without this calculation/prediction model.